jxom/fannypack/README.md

 ## Happy Customers

-- "If anyone had to marry a UI kit, they’d marry Fannypack because its the whole package." - Claudia Nadalin, [Wedding Bird](https://weddingbird.co/)
+- "If anyone had to marry a UI kit, they’d marry Fannypack because its the whole package." - Claudia Nadalin, [Weddingbird](https://weddingbird.co/)

 ## Acknowledgements